Editor's Note: This blog has been updated for accuracy and comprehensiveness on July 2, 2020.

-- The sales coaching quality score, or the proportion of sales coaching best practices exhibited by the sales manager had a 9% increase between Year One (68%) and Year Two (74%).
+- The sales coaching quality score, or the proportion of sales coaching best practices exhibited by the sales manager had a 9% increase between year one (68%) and year two (74%).

-- An even larger increase, 37%, is seen in completion of sales coaching activities with only 49% of a higher performance coaching activities being completed during the Year One period compared to 67% during Year Two.
+- An even larger increase, 37%, is seen in completion of sales coaching activities with only 49% of a higher performance coaching activities being completed during the year one period compared to 67% during year two.

 - Finally, and most crucially, gains in quality and quantity correspond with increased sales for this organization.
-The percent to sales goal at Year One was 79% and moves to 92% at year two.
+The percent to sales goal at year one was 79% and moves to 92% at year two.

 “[My sales manager] has been there for me in good times and bad.
 We talk often and he cares about more than just the numbers, but our career is the number one priority that leads to other successes.”

 “My direct manager is the epitome of a servant leader and is always learning and growing.”